Lyons made has been transformed into #makefoodnotwar.

 Ingredients

-For the burger (makes around 4)
+For the burger (makes around 4)550 minced beef

 25g chopped coriander